BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 *These weapons were forged in ages past, during wars of terrible hate and desperate survival.
 Enchanted to slay the direst of foes, such weapons kill more readily than mere steel alone.*

-Bane weapons cause D3 Wounds rather than 1, per successful Strike, on specific races â€“ the race in question will be presented as Xbane, where X is the race in question.
+Bane weapons cause D3 Wounds rather than 1, per successful Strike, on specific races — the race in question will be presented as Xbane, where X is the race in question.
 For example, a model with the Orcbane special rule will cause D3 Wounds per successful Strike against models with the Orc keyword.

 ### BLADES OF THE DEAD